Should I Buy a House While I Still Have Student Loan Debt?

 Slows Down Student Loan Repayment

-If you are saving for a down payment or purchase a house and then have to pay for maintenance and upkeep, you may be using extra funds that could have been put towards your student debt.
-This could slow down your student loan repayment process, and cause you to pay more in interest over time.
+If you are saving for a down payment or purchasing a house and then have to pay for maintenance and upkeep, you may be using extra funds that could have been put toward your student debt.
+This could slow down your student loan repayment process and cause you to pay more in interest over time.

 Qualifying May Be Difficult